 The 2015 entry into force of Bill C-8 (the Combating Counterfeit Products Act) addressed many of the legal insufficiencies that hampered Canada's copyright and trademark enforcement regime over the previous decade or more (with the notable exception of the denial of ex officio authority with regard to in-transit infringing goods).
-But Bill C-8 did nothing to address the underlying problem-the lack of resources devoted to copyright enforcement, and the accompanying shortfall in political will to address the problem as a priority.
+46 Unfortunately, Bill C-8 did nothing to address the underlying problem-the lack of resources devoted to copyright enforcement, and the accompanying shortfall in political will to prioritize addressing the problem.
 A clear change in direction is needed.

-For Canada's main federal law enforcement agency, the Royal Canadian Mounted Police (RCMP), intellectual property crimes in general, and copyright crimes in particular, are neither a strategic nor an operational priority.
+For Canada's main federal law enforcement agency, the RCMP, intellectual property (IP) crimes are neither a strategic nor an operational priority.
 Indeed, the RCMP has been transferring its case files to municipal police forces, which, like the RCMP, too often lack the human and financial resources, and the strategic mandate, to properly investigate IP crimes or to prepare the cases for prosecution.
-Thus, while local police agencies have generally responded well to anti-piracy training programs offered by industry, they are simply not in a position to deal effectively with organized copyright piracy, and thus, increasingly fail to pursue even well documented referrals from industry.
+Thus, while local police agencies have generally responded well to anti-piracy training programs offered by industry, they are simply not able to deal effectively with organized copyright piracy, and thus, increasingly fail to pursue even well-documented referrals from industry.
 However, there has been some recent progress.
-For example, recently, local law enforcement has engaged positively with rights holders regarding two separate cases involving infringing subscription IPTV services, including one case in Nova Scotia that includes multiple criminal charges.
+For example, recently, local law enforcement has engaged positively with rights holders in two separate cases involving infringing subscription IPTV services, including a Nova Scotia case with multiple criminal charges.
 As both matters are ongoing, the ultimate outcome-and the resulting deterrent impact-remain to be determined.
-Given the widespread availability of hundreds of Subscription Piracy services, more resources are needed to address this growing problem.
-On the whole, because Canadian law enforcement remains under-resourced, and too few agencies consider it a priority, the non-statutory barriers to effective enforcement, as identified in parliamentary reports going back more than a decade, remain basically unchanged.
+The non-statutory barriers to effective enforcement, as identified in parliamentary reports going back more than a decade, remain basically unchanged because Canadian law enforcement remains under-resourced, and too few agencies consider it a priority.
+Given the widespread availability of hundreds of subscription piracy services, more resources are needed to address this growing problem.
+47